Turner Prize

 Tate Britain: usual venue for the awarding of the Turner Prize.

 The Turner Prize, named after the English painter J. M. W. Turner, is an annual prize presented to a British visual artist.
-Between 1991 and 2016, only artists under the age of 50 were eligible (this restriction was removed for the 2017 award).
+Between 1991 and 2016, only artists under the age of 50 were eligible.
 The prize is awarded at Tate Britain every other year, with various venues outside of London being used in alternate years.
 Since its beginnings in 1984 it has become the UK's most publicised art award.
 The award represents all media.

 As of 2004, the monetary award was established at £40,000.
 There have been different sponsors, including Channel 4 television and Gordon's Gin.
 A prominent event in British culture, the prize has been awarded by various distinguished celebrities: in 2006 this was Yoko Ono, and in 2012 it was presented by Jude Law.

 It is a controversial event, mainly for the exhibits, such as The Physical Impossibility of Death in the Mind of Someone Living – a shark in formaldehyde by Damien Hirst – and My Bed, a dishevelled bed by Tracey Emin.
 Controversy has also come from other directions, including Culture Minister Kim Howells criticising exhibits, a guest of honour (Madonna) swearing, prize judge Lynn Barber writing in the press, and a speech by Sir Nicholas Serota about the purchase of a trustee's work.
-The Guardian has called the 2025 award the "soppiest ever".